BiTinerary/PersonalAPI/readme.md

 Some of which do local things like shutdown any/all/specific computers.
 Returns API call, the world is your oyster.

 ## Why?
 Basically a minimal IOT interface.
-That is as secure as your email and/or LAN.
+Which is as secure as your email login and/or LAN credentials.
 Triggered from what is essentially a text/SMS based CLI.

 **Some ideas:**
 If content of message contains 'ipman', then `curl icanhazip.com` and send SMS with response.